Samarth-254/SupportAI/README.md

 The client-side interface for the Customer Support Chatbot System.
 Built as a high-fidelity React 19 Single Page Application (SPA), it provides a responsive customer chatbot interface, session logs loader, and a secure admin control dashboard with analytics visualization.

+> [!NOTE]
+> This is the client-side frontend repository.
+For the server-side logic (RAG hybrid search, local vector embeddings, text chunking, and Groq SDK resolution), check out the [⚙️ Backend API Repository](https://github.com/Samarth-254/Chatbot-backend).

 ---

 ## 🎨 Screenshots & Interface Preview